 The Lord is my shepherd; I shall not want.
 (KJV)

 The twenty-third Psalm starts off with David proclaiming that the LORD is his Shepherd.
 His use of shepherd speaks to David’s understanding of God from the Pentateuch.

 Throughout both the Old and New Testaments, God is referred to as our Shepherd.
 Jacob in Genesis 49:24 referred to Him as the “Shepherd, the Rock of Israel”.
 In Zechariah 13:7 and quoted later by Jesus in Matthew 26:31, the Messiah is referred to as the Shepherd who will be struck.
 And Jesus refers to Himself as The Good Shepherd in John 10:11,14.

 Followers of Christ can take comfort in knowing that God will always protect and provide for His sheep.

 He maketh me to lie down in green pastures: he leadeth me beside the still waters.
 He restoreth my soul: he leadeth me in the paths of righteousness for his name's sake.
 (KJV)

 David uses rich symbolism in these two verses.
-Sheep may not be the most intelligent animal in God’s creation; however, whenever Christians are referred to as sheep or the flock in the Bible, it is meant in love.
-Those who have placed their faith in Jesus can relish the fact that He will be leading and guiding your path.
+Sheep may not be the most intelligent animal in God’s creation; however, whenever Christians are referred to sheep or the flock in the Bible, it is meant in love.
+Those who have placed their faith in Jesus can relish the fact that He will be leading and guiding their path.
 He will protect and sustain you.
 As His follower, you will never be left alone.